 In my experience publicity is pretty much never worth your time.
-Early on, I did work like this for some noteworthy companies and I regret it.
-Not only does the publicity never really pan out like you hope, it makes it harder for designers/artists as a collective group to get paid for their work.
+Early on, I did work like this for some noteworthy companies, and I regret it.
+Not only does the publicity never really pan out as you hope, but it also makes it harder for designers/artists as a collective group to get paid for their work.

 Working for free devalues everyone’s worth.

 For the greater good of designers and artists everywhere, know your worth!

 So How Do I Figure Out My Worth?